Loss

 Panels at Professional Conferences

 Throughout the year, we bring our work outside the Hertziana, to professional art history convenings (RSA, CAA, AAH, and CIHA, among others) to exchange ideas with academics, curators, artists, PhD students, and early career researchers working on related topics.
-In 2024, Francesca Borgo and Felicity Bodenstein (Sorbonne University) will chair three panel sessions on ‘Materializing Loss’ at the 36th CIHA World Congress.
+In 2024 Francesca Borgo and Felicity Bodenstein chaired three panel sessions on ‘Materializing Loss’ at the 36th CIHA World Congress.
+In spring 2025 Chiara Capulli will chair a session at RSA on preventive destruction during the Italian wars.

 Events